 China and Other Countries’ Plan to End Reliance on Fossil Fuels

 This is only the latest move from the Chinese government to address their environmental issues.
-They are the world’s second largest economy and have been noted to make similar decisions with regards to coal power plants and green energy mandates.
-China is currently owns half the world’s hydroelectric dams.
+They are the world’s second-largest economy and have been noted to make similar decisions with regard to coal power plants and green energy mandates.
+China currently owns half the world’s hydroelectric dams.
 They also canceled approximately 12.4 potential gigawatts worth of coal projects in 2016.

 The Future of China’s Auto Industry